Who May Put a Child Up for Adoption?

 All 50 states, the District of Columbia, and the U.S. Virgin Islands are part of the Interstate Compact on the Placement of Children (ICPC).
-ICPC is a contract between the states to provide protection and support services for children who are adopted by parents who live in a different state.
+ICPC is a contract between the states to provide protection and support services for children adopted by parents in different states.

-To begin an ICPC adoption, an authorized representative from the "sending state" (the state where the child is from) must submit an adoption packet to the "receiving state” (the state where the prospective adoptive parents live).
+To start an ICPC adoption, an authorized representative from the "sending state" (the child's home state) must submit an adoption packet to the "receiving state" (where the prospective adoptive parents live).
 From there, the social services agency in the receiving state will visit the home, meet everyone, and conduct a home study.
-Based on the resulting report, the agency in the receiving state can make a decision to approve or deny the adoption.
+Based on the final report, the agency in the receiving state can approve or deny the adoption.